hnaderi/edomata/docs/principles/index.md

  #pink:not event sourced;
 ```

-Note that this is not an architecture as opposed to EDA which is, ES is considered a local persistence strategy, and it must be completely transparent and isolated from external systems.
+Note that this is not an architecture as opposed to EDA which is, ES is considered a local persistence strategy, and it must be totally transparent and isolated from external systems.

 ## CQRS
-it is the idea of applying CQS principle to whole sub-systems, meaning that responsibility for handling commands are completely separated from handling queries. it is an extremely useful pattern for following scenarios:
+it is the idea of applying CQS principle to whole sub-systems, meaning that responsibility for handling commands are totally separated from handling queries. it is a useful pattern for following scenarios:
 - when there is a need to have more than one representation of data, and different databases for each of them
 - when business logic is totally irrelevant to views that users need or business logic is to complex to be mixed with other irrelevant responsibilities.